sudo-joseph/wildlife_tracker/README.md

 ```
 Default address is `localhost:8000`

-## Production Setup
+### Production Setup
-Production deploy requires aws bucket to be configured for saving images.
+Same as local deployment but production deploy requires aws bucket to be configured for saving images in .env.
+Prod deploy uses PSQL for database.

 ## Dependencies
 ```